electricimp/LIS3MDL/README.md

 Sets whether the magnetic sensor should be powered.

 Note that powering down with this method does not completely disable the device.
-When powered down, all registers are still accessible, but the sensor will not collect new readings and calls to [`readAxis(axis)`](#readaxisaxis) will always return the same value.
+When powered down, all registers are still accessible, but the sensor will not collect new readings and calls to [`readAxes(callback)`](#readaxescallback) will always return the same value.

 For a way to reduce power less drastically by reducing output rates and processing, see [`setLowPower(state)`](#setlowpowerstate).